JujuAdams/Vinyl/docs/5.0/Multi-Patterns.md

 |`blend`         |number          |[`VINYL_DEFAULT_MULTI_BLEND`](Config-Macros)|This is a normalised value from `0` to `1` (inclusive)                                                                       |
 |`blend curve`   |string          |`undefined`                                 |If not defined, linear crossfades are used                                                                                   |

+?> Animation curves used for Multi patterns are live updated by Vinyl and can be adjusted at runtime.

 &nbsp;

 ## `VinylMultiVoiceCountGet`